Set 81 · Study 1 / 5

 It is obvious that the parents will blame the babysitter for her carelessness when they find out that the baby is injured.

-Synonyms: accuse, charge
+Synonyms: accuse, hold responsible

 Origin: Middle English: from Old French blamer, blasmer (verb), from a popular Latin variant of ecclesiastical Latin blasphemare ‘reproach, revile, blaspheme’, from Greek blasphēmein (see blaspheme)